 I am a composer, theorist, guitarist, and educator, currently freelancing in the Ottawa area.
 I served as Visiting Assistant Professor of Music Composition and Music Technology at Clark University in Worcester, Massachusetts, from Fall 2015 through Spring 2018.
-I currently teach guitar (and bass and ukulele), music theory, and music technology/recording/production.
+I currently teach guitar (and bass and ukulele), music theory, beginner piano, and music technology/recording/production.
 J’enseigne en français ainsi qu’en anglais.

 As concerns university-level teaching: prior to teaching music technology, I have previously taught subjects including music theory, counterpoint, analysis, popular music, and world music at University of Ottawa, Carleton University, University of Regina, and University of Windsor.
 I completed my PhD in music composition through the State University of New York at Buffalo in 2011.
 I completed my undergraduate studies at Carleton University in Ottawa in 1997 and my MA in composition at York University in Toronto in 2005.

 My compositional activities are wide-ranging, with particular emphases on music for the electric guitar with live electronics and acoustic solo works and chamber music.
 I have had compositions performed at numerous venues in North America by performers including the Madawaska String Quartet, Arraymusic, Seth Josel, Christina Petrowska-Quilico, David Mott, and William Beauvais.